muchdogesec/feeds2stix/processors/openphish/README.md

 Each bundle contains:
 * URL objects for each phishing URL in the feed
-* Indicator objects with patterns matching the URLs
+* Indicator objects with patterns matching the URLs (with accurate first-seen timestamps from Git history)
 * Relationships linking Indicators to URL objects
 * Identity and Marking Definition objects

+### Processing Details

+The script performs the following steps:
+1. Clones or updates the OpenPhish GitHub repository locally
+2. Analyzes the Git commit history of `feed.txt`
+3. Identifies when each URL first appeared in the feed
+4. Creates STIX objects with accurate timestamps based on Git commit dates
+5. Generates a single bundle with all processed URLs

 ## Github action